Airport apologises over further delays

 The latest of what have been recurring problems happened on Monday morning.

-Some passengers told BBC News they waited around one hour to get through security to their departure gates.
+Some passengers told BBC News NI they waited about one hour to get through security to their departure gates.

 The airport's security contractor, ICTS, is currently training an extra 40 new staff following a recent recruitment drive.